httpyac/httpyac.github.io/docs/guide/request.md

 <<< ./examples/request/requestBodyImportReplace.http{5}

 All files are read with UTF-8 encoding.
 If a different encoding is desired, provide it.
+All [encodings](https://nodejs.org/api/buffer.html#buffer_buffers_and_character_encodings) supported by NodeJS are available.

 <<< ./examples/request/requestBodyImportReplaceEncoding.http{5}